UVA-DSA/DKEC/README.md

 ### Generate pre-trained embedding
 - First specify config files well for every backbone
-- run `python Heterogeneous_graph.py` to generate embedding for different backbones
+- run `python Heterogeneous_graph.py config/whichname.json` to generate embedding for different backbones
+  - We suggest to change `dataset` to `MIMIC3-6668` since it will generate the initial node embedding for all 6668 ICD-9 codes.

 ### Config
 This section specifies some parameters that can be changed in config file